 The CITY CYCLING campaign is designed as a competition to promote cycling with fun and enthusiasm.
-Germany’s most active local parliaments and municipalities are sought, as are the most active teams and cyclists in the municipalities themselves.
+The most active local parliaments and municipalities are sought – as are the most active teams and cyclists in the municipalities themselves.
 Members of local parliaments are invited to form teams with citizens and to compete to top the leader board.
 Ideally, they should act as team captains for CITY CYCLING teams to set a positive example to encourage citizens to cycle more.
 During the 21 consecutive days, as many journeys as possible should be covered by bike – for both private and professional purposes.
-School classes, clubs, organisations, companies, citizens, etc. are also all invited to form teams.
+School classes, clubs, organisations, companies and local inhabitants are also all invited to form teams.

-During the three-week campaign period, cyclists record the kilometres they cover in an environmentally-friendly manner in the online cycling log, which is a web-based database for logging the kilometres cycled.
-The results of each individual team and municipality will be published on the CITY CYCLING website to enable a comparison of teams within a municipality as well as between the different municipalities and to provide added motivation.
-The achievements of individual participants will not be published, with the exception of the CYCLE STARS.
+During the three-week campaign period, cyclists record the kilometres they cover in an environmentally-friendly manner in their online cycling log, a web-based database for logging the kilometres cycled.
+The municipal and team results are published on the CITY CYCLING website to enable a national comparison of teams within the participating municipalities as well as between the different municipalities and to provide added motivation.
+With the exception of the CYCLE STARS, the achievements of individual cyclists will not be made public.

-The CITY CYCLING campaign can be accompanied by and promoted through a variety of measures to raise awareness for the advantages of sustainable mobility.
-The organisation of cycling activity days with cycling tours, information stands, podium discussions, etc. enable municipalities to raise awareness among citizens and to promote cycling with the support of additional stakeholders.
-Ideas of measures municipalities are able to organise as part of their local CITY CYCLING campaign can be found in the resources section.
+The CITY CYCLING campaign can be complemented with a variety of measures to draw attention to the advantages of sustainable mobility.
+By organising activity days with cycling tours, information stands, podium discussions, etc. municipalities can raise awareness among citizens and promote cycling with the support of additional stakeholders.
+For ideas of measures that municipalities can implement and/or organise as part of their local CITY CYCLING campaign, please see the resources section.

 Rural districts/regions are also able to participate in CITY CYCLING in their own right, i.e. they will be listed in the overall results individually, have the opportunity to win prizes and be allocated their own subpage featuring local information, etc.

-Condition: the CITY CYCLING campaign must take place in the rural district/region and associated city/community at the same time!
+The only condition here is that the CITY CYCLING campaign must take place in the rural district/region and the associated town/municipality at the same time!